telerik/blazor-docs/components/grid/toolbar.md

 * [Built-in Commands](#built-in-commands)
 * [Custom Commands](#custom-commands)

-To use a toolbar, define `TelerikGridCommandButton` instances in the `TelerikGridToolBar` tag of the grid.
+To use a toolbar, define `GridCommandButton` instances in the `GridToolBar` tag of the grid.
 You can read more about the features available in those buttons in the [Command Column]({%slug components/grid/columns/command%}) article.

 >note The toolbar is not associated with an item from the data source.
 The `Item` field on the click event handler argument will always be `null` and the `Edit`, `Update`, `Cancel` commands do not work with it.